nshrimal11/Data_Analytics_Projects/Coffee_Sales_Dashboard/README.md

 - Explore advanced visualization tools like Power BI or Tableau to enhance dashboard interactivity.
 - Apply statistical analysis to identify correlations between customer demographics and purchasing behavior.

-## How to Run the Project

-1. Download the dataset from the source repository.
-2. Open the dataset in Microsoft Excel.
-3. Follow the steps outlined in the Methodology section to replicate the data cleaning, transformation, and visualization process.
-4. Explore the dashboard by interacting with the slicers and timeline to uncover insights.

 ## Conclusion

-This project showcases a comprehensive data analysis workflow, from data preparation to interactive visualization.
-By leveraging Excel's advanced features, I was able to transform raw coffee sales data into a professional dashboard that delivers actionable insights.
-This experience has strengthened my skills in data manipulation, analysis, and storytelling, preparing me to tackle real-world data challenges in a data analyst role.
+This project demonstrates a robust data analysis workflow, from cleaning to visualization, using Excel to deliver actionable insights.
+It reflects my ability to handle complex datasets, create engaging dashboards, and communicate findings effectively

 ---